strubelab/alphafold/.github/README.md

                             increase the time to be requested with the --time argument as well.
       --gpu_type {v100,a100}
                             Whether to use V100 or A100 GPU.
 If you don't know what this is, leave the default.
 (Default=v100)
+      --old_uniclust        Use the older version of UniClust database (uniclust30_2018_08) to calculate the MSAs with HHblits.
     ```

 # Usage